 But, as I watched this time around, I took some notes on the show that I thought I would share, regardless of the writer or producers’ poor judgment and inability to read a room….

-The next course I selected as part of my Unschooled Master of Theology program was the KI course, 1 & 2 Peter, which covers the both letters from the apostle that most everyone can relate to (because he screwed up so much).
+The next course I selected as part of my Unschooled Master of Theology program was the KI course, Genesis part 1, which covers the first half of the Book of Genesis.
 Here are the Discussion Questions for the entire course along with my responses.

-As a reminder, you can all of my course assignments for the uThM here.
+As a reminder, you can find all of my course assignments for the uThM here.